SeleniumHQ/fluent-selenium/README.md

 In this example, the element can go stale any amount of times in eight seconds, and the whole traversal is restarted again and again.
-If you're trying to store values, you'll have a problem with Java's inner-class rules, and have to do dirty tricks like:
+If you're trying to store values, you'll have a problem with Java's inner-class rules, and have to **use member fields** or do dirty tricks like:

 ```java
 final String selectedFlight[] = new String[1];